top of page

 6. When you are married or in a civil partnership.
 You and your partner have adequate accommodation you solely occupy together along with any dependents without requiring accessing public funds

-7. You can financially support yourselves and any dependents without the need to access public funds before and after you are married or in a civil partnership even if you are not living together before marriage or in a civil partnership together
+7. You can financially support yourselves and any dependents without the need to access public funds before and after you are married or in a civil partnership even if you are not living together before entering into a union together.

-8. Your partner (sponsor) once married or in a registered civil partnership must live with you permanently in the UK when you apply for a spouse or civil partner visa.
+8. Your partner (sponsor) once married or in a registered civil partnership must live with you permanently in the UK when you apply for a family visa.

 The financial requirements: